 After five years of marriage, my husband told me that he was sexually abused when he was 18 by the father of a good friend.
 I want to know if this makes my husband more prone to harm our two children, who are both under 2 years of age.
 He loves our children and I would say he is a better father than husband, but I cannot stop asking myself this question and I can´t ask him this because I feel he would feel heartbroken...
 Thank you!

 I’m so sorry that you have cause to worry about your children’s safety.
 In answer to your question about your husband’s risk of abusing the children based on his own history of sexual abuse, I can tell you that the vast majority of sexual abuse victims live their lives without ever sexually abusing others.

 Adult warning Signs

 That said, I would like to recommend that you look at our tip sheets Behaviors to Watch for When Adults Are With Children and Signs That an Adult May Be At-Risk to Harm a Child.
 Are there any signs in your husband that you’ve observed?
 A single sign does not mean that he is at risk to abuse children.
 Look for patterns and repetitious behavior.
-Sometimes these signs can also indicate an adult who has poor boundariesi with children but isn’t necessarily a sexually abusive adult.
+Sometimes these signs can also indicate an adult who has poor boundaries with children but isn’t necessarily a sexually abusive adult.

 Adults who have been abused and who may not have received treatment and/or support may struggle with behaviors that are inappropriate, but again, not sexually abusive.
-Sometimes they need help with establishing safe and respectful boundariesi, such as being reminded not to tell adult sexual content jokes in front of children.
+Sometimes they need help with establishing safe and respectful boundaries, such as being reminded not to tell adult sexual content jokes in front of children.